 The firm has included in these disclosures, and management may make, statements that may constitute "forward-looking statements" within the meaning of the safe harbor provisions of the U.S. Private Securities Litigation Reform Act of 1995.
 Forward-looking statements are not historical facts or statements of current conditions, but instead represent only the firm's beliefs regarding future events, many of which, by their nature, are inherently uncertain and outside of the firm's control.
 These statements may relate to, among other things, (i) the firm's future plans and results, (ii) the objectives and effectiveness of the firm's risk management and liquidity policies, and (iii) the effect of changes to the regulations, and the firm's future status, activities or reporting under banking and financial regulation.
-See "Forward-Looking Statements" in Part I, Item 2 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in the Quarterly Report on Form 10-Q for further information about forward-looking statements.
+See "Forward-Looking Statements" in Part II, Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in the 2023 Form 10-K for further information about forward-looking statements.

-It is possible that the firm's actual results and financial condition may differ, possibly materially, from the anticipated results and financial condition in these forward-looking statements.
-Important factors that could cause the firm's results and financial condition to differ from those in these statements include, among others, those described in "Risk Factors" in Part I, Item 1A in the 2022 Form 10-K.
+It is possible that the firm's actual results and financial condition may differ, possibly materially, from the anticipated results and financial condition in these forwardlooking statements.
+Statements about the estimated impact of proposed, but not finalized, capital rules are subject to change as the firm continues to analyze the proposals, the final rules may differ from the proposed rules and the firm's balance sheet composition will change.
+As a consequence, the firm may underestimate the actual impact of the final rules (including any final rules in respect of the July 2023 proposal implementing the Basel III Revisions and the FRTB from the U.S federal bank regulatory agencies).
+Important factors that could cause the firm's results and financial condition to differ from those in these statements include, among others, those described in "Risk Factors" in Part I, Item 1A in the 2023 Form 10-K.